 The named patient use is defined as the special importation of drugs which have no marketing authorisation in Turkey or which have marketing authorisation but are not available in the Turkish market.
-These products are imported from abroad on a named patient basis by the Pharmacists' Association (TEB).
+These products are imported from abroad on a named patient basis by the Pharmacists' Association (TEB) and the relevant centre of the Social Security Institution (SSI).
 This importation is based on the Guidelines on the Supply from Abroad of Drugs.

-A protocol dated April 2007 was signed by and between the Social Security Institution (SSI) and TEB.
-TEB is authorised to import the products that are registered in the Imported Pharmaceuticals Provision System.
+TEB and SSI are authorised to import the products that are registered in the Imported Pharmaceuticals Provision System.
 This is an extendable list, therefore products can be added to this system on the approval of the Medicines and Medical Devices Agency (Agency).
-Within the scope of these systems, products can be prescribed and imported without an actual licence
+Within the scope of these systems, products can be prescribed and imported without an actual licence.